aroberge/reeborg-world-creation/included/beepers.md

 ## Karel's children

 From what I have read, I understand that Pattis did not create an actual simulator to run Karel's program.
 However, his idea proved so popular that many people adapted his idea and created simulators.
-Most followed his exact design, except that they adapted the instructions names to follow the conventions of their own languages, most often using camelCase names, as in:
+Most followed his exact design, except that they adapted the names of the instructions to follow the conventions of their own languages, most often using camelCase names, as in:

 ```
 pickBeeper